smrtdev06/privychat/replit.md

 # Overview

-This is a secure messaging application built as a single-page application (SPA) with a React frontend and Express.js backend.
+**PrivyCalc** is a secure messaging application built as a single-page application (SPA) with a React frontend and Express.js backend.
 The application features a unique calculator interface that doubles as a secure messaging app, allowing users to communicate privately while maintaining the appearance of a simple calculator.
 The system includes user authentication, subscription management with freemium model, file uploads with access control, and comprehensive security features.

 # User Preferences